SCHOOL TRIP WORKSHOPS

 Clawsome Classification

-An escape room style workshop where students will work together to solve puzzles and figure out the mystery animal!
+A puzzle-solving workshop where students will work together to solve puzzles and figure out the mystery animal.
 Each clue will reveal a new part of the animal’s taxonomy, habitat, or diet, and will show some of the different ways that we may classify this animal.
 Students will use teamwork and cross-curricular skills to work through puzzles involving maths, English, and science, and will get the chance to handle animal artefacts including replica animal skulls.

 Learning Outcomes: